omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 A deposit transaction is “valid” if and only if it corresponds exactly to a single deposit on the root chain and is the first deposit transaction to correspond to that deposit.
 A spend transaction is “valid” if and only if it is exitable, canonical, and only stems from valid transactions (i.e. all transactions in the history are also valid transactions).
 Note that a transaction would therefore be considered invalid if even a single invalid transaction is present in its history.
 An exitable transaction is not necessarily a valid transaction.

-#### Correct Transaction

-A deposit transaction is “correct” if and only if it is valid.
-A spend transaction is “correct” if and only if it is exitable and only stems from valid transactions.
-All valid deposit transactions are also correct deposit transactions, but a spend transaction can be correct without also being valid in the case that the transaction is non-canonical.
-We make this distinction because it’s possible for a user to honestly sign a transaction that becomes non-canonical if another input to the transaction signs a second spend transaction.
-We later assert that users who only sign correct transactions are safe under our exit protocol.

 ### Basic Specification

 The MoreVP exit protocol allows the owners of both inputs and outputs to a transaction to attempt an exit.